ProteusMRIgHIFU/BabelBrain/RELEASING.md

 # Releasing BabelBrain

+BabelBrain ships as **two small apps** so users can pick and swap between BabelBrain versions without reinstalling:

+* **`BabelBrain.app`** — the main app; opens BabelBrain directly by running the currently-selected version.
+* **`BabelBrain-Version-Selector.app`** — the picker: choose, download, and
+  switch versions.
+Selecting a version makes it the one `BabelBrain.app` runs.

+Neither app embeds a BabelBrain version; the actual frozen versions live in a per-user / shared **versions store**, into which the installer seeds a default.
-BabelBrain ships as a small **Hub launcher** that lets users pick and swap between BabelBrain versions without reinstalling.
-This document covers how a release is built and how a version becomes selectable in the launcher.
+This document covers how a release is built and how a version becomes selectable.

 If you just want the app architecture, see `CLAUDE.md`.
-The Hub's own design lives in the module docstrings under `BabelBrain/Hub/`.
+The launcher design lives in the module docstrings under `BabelBrain/Hub/`.

 ---